roooodcastro/roooodcastro.github.io/_posts/2020-08-21-piu-leds-and-electronics.md

 * Yellow: 221mA (avg 27.65mA per LED)
 * Blue: 212mA (avg 26.5mA per LED)

-The pad has 2 red arrows, 2 blue arrows and 1 yellow "arrow", adding up to a total draw of 1069mA.
+The pad has 2 red arrows, 2 blue arrows and 1 yellow "arrow", adding up to a nominal total draw of 1069mA.
+The actual power draw of the whole pad (not only the LEDs) was then measured with a multimeter, using two different power
+sources: a standard phone charger, which should be able to supply up to 2A (2000mA), and the intended USB 3.0 port on my laptop.
+These are the readings I got from each:

+* Phone charger: 1030mA
+* USB 3.0: 970mA

+This shows that the USB port is indeed limiting the amount of power that the pad receives, but that's still a tad above the theoretical limit of the port.
+I say theoretical as I'm not sure on the specification for that specific port on my laptop.
+Given that the power is being limited, I think it should be safe enough to run the pad with this configuration, but again, please keep that limit in mind.
 The next post will explain how to configure the LED colours and brightness levels to keep current draw in check.

 {% include
   image.html